Time saving WordPress plugins free you up to spend your time doing what matters most: creating new content.

-Here are 17 time saving WordPress plugins I couldn’t do without.
+Here are 13 time saving WordPress plugins that will make you more efficient.
 And they're all free.

 For each plugin I explain what it does and why it’s a timesaving plugin that I couldn't do without.

 SEO Yoast is a free one-stop shop for optimizing your blog post for the search engines.

 When you install this free plugin you get a module on the edit page of every post you write where you can see how your post measures up against the key SEO criteria.

 Each SEO criteria is marked with a button that turns green when you meet that particular benchmark:

 Having this module built into the edit page of every post you write changes SEO from something in the too hard basket to something that’s doable with about 15 minutes on each post.